martinbonnin/ktsify/README.md

 # ktsify.kts ✨✨

-# For a more comprehensive tool, check out [GradleKotlinConverter](https://github.com/bernaferrari/GradleKotlinConverter), which does the same replacement and a lot more.
+# For a more comprehensive tool, check out [GradleKotlinConverter](https://github.com/bernaferrari/GradleKotlinConverter), which does the same replacements and a lot more.

 Turn your `build.gradle` into `build.gradle.kts`.